Gallogeta/MCS/index.md

 Also have no problem with user support, Active Directory, software installation and ticketing systems.
 I can troubleshoot and do functional testing and bug report.
 Previously I have done bug reports to several PC games.
-I am quite proficient installing many different OS’s into PC’s (different Linux distros, Windows distros.
-I understand UEFI Boot menus.
-I am fairly familiar with AI promting and different AI possibilities.
 Fair knowledge and experience in AWS Cloud Computing.<br>

 I double check all data accuracy and can say, i’m fairly moderate typist.
 I love to use shortcuts if they exist, or if they don't I make them myself.
 I also like art.
 Drawing , singing opera and designing.
 Editing and making movies.
 Doing my own sound designs and implementing effects.
-My personal projects include, building bad web-pages, some JavaScript programming (Tetris game), bash scripting, batch scripting (useless malware, auto-clicker).
+My personal projects include, building bad web-pages, some programming (Tetris game), bash scripting, batch scripting (useless malware, auto-clicker).
 I have build my own Pen testing Lab in VM.
 I have modified HEX code in apps for my entertainment.
 I also sing in Musiikkitalo Opera Choir, draw and sometimes play PC games on Linux.